jenniyan/kinnect/Meeting Documentation/README.md

 # Week 8 Discussion 5/8/26 (In-Person Meeting):
 ### Attendees: Yuxuan, Zhengyu Dong, Xinlei Liang (Ethan), Niharika Yalla, Jennifer Yan
 The TA continued to go over HW 3 and 4, we discussed the prototype as a group, and we talked to the TA about our prototype as well.
+The prototype is still in progress, but it is looking really put together so far, we will continue developing it before HW 4.
+We also made a rough plan on how to complete hw 3 as a group.